 Are you looking for an alternative to long-term investing that has the potential to deliver fast profits?
 Consider trading shares in BT instead of investing.
 When trading shares, you’re seeking shorter-term profits by buying and selling over a short timeframe.
 We’ve reviewed a wide variety of low-fee online brokers that are best suited to high-volume trading.

-How to buy BT stock in 7 simple steps
+How to buy BT shares in 7 simple steps

 Finding consistent success in the stock market takes work.
-If you want to buy shares in BT, make sure you research the company and the stock’s history first.
+If you want to buy BT shares, make sure you research the company and the stock’s history first.
 A savvy investor also analyses the state of the stock market as a whole.
 Once you’ve done the groundwork it’s time to choose the investment method you want to use.

 If you’re new to investing you might want to limit the amount of capital you initially invest.
 As you gain experience, you can start to venture more money and try your hand at more complex forms of investments.
 Here’s a quick checklist to follow before investing in BT shares.